Master of Animals: Art

-This in turn is related to a figure on the Gundestrup cauldron, who sits with legs part-crossed, has antlers, is surrounded by animals, and grasps a snake in one hand and a torc in the other.
+Later notable examples include the Gundestrup cauldron, which contains a depiction of a man with antlers, seated with legs part-crossed, surrounded by animals while grasping a snake in one hand and a torc in the other.
 This famous and puzzling object probably dates to 200 BC, or possibly as late as 300 AD, and although found in Denmark, it may have been made in Thrace.

 A form of the motif appears on a belt buckle of the Early Middle Ages from Kanton Wallis, Switzerland, which depicts the biblical figure of Daniel between two lions.

 The purse-lid from the Sutton Hoo burial of about 620 AD has two plaques with a human between two wolves, and the motif is common in Anglo-Saxon art and related Early Medieval styles, where the animals generally remain aggressive.
 Other notable examples of the motif in Germanic art include one of the Torslunda plates, and helmets from Vendel and Valsgärde.

+A variant is also found in the Kingdom of Benin amongst the Benin Bronzes, where the Oba (king) is seen holding two leopards by the tail in each arm.

 In the art of Mesopotamia the motif appears very early, usually with a "naked hero", for example at Uruk in the Uruk period (c.
 4000 to 3100 BC), but was "outmoded in Mesopotamia by the seventh century BC".
 In Luristan bronzes the motif is extremely common, and often highly stylized.
 In terms of its composition this motif compares with another very common motif in the art of the ancient Near East and Mediterranean, that of two confronted animals flanking and grazing on a Tree of Life, interpreted as representing an earth deity.